 My argument here faces stiff headwinds, I admit.
 Most persons use trust and belief pretty interchangeably and unless challenged will hardly pause to investigate their own claims to knowledge of either.
 If they don’t take their own declarations seriously enough to consider justifying them, why should we?
 Let us grant that much of what we read, hear, and say is as serious as a snore, but let us also admit that at least some of what we value most deeply touches on issues of trust and belief, so the terms are worth getting clear in our heads, especially if we think them a kind of knowledge.

 If this doesn’t seem quite right to you, it may be because another lens may change the focal length of belief, granting it equivalency, even superiority, to those things we can warrant by means of correspondence truth tests, and that way of viewing belief is popular today.
 By this axiom of knowledge, all of our perceptions and reflections must be filtered through a personal perspective that colors them indelibly with the very prejudice that tints all belief, so no truth or goodness claims may be approached objectively or dispassionately.
 Belief in this view transforms all claims to knowledge into matters of preference, favoring will as the director of truth.
-This colors all knowledge and makes it uniquely our own.
-This postmodernist outlook inhales all sorts of private percepts as private and subjective knowledge, building an organic virtual circle whose coherence becomes the only means of judging one’s truths based upon the axiom that no reliable intuition of reality can be proved to penetrate each thinker’s perceptual wall.
-Those intuitions that do pass through conform to the prior prejudices of the perceiver (see “Postmodernism Is Its Discontents”).
+This approach like so many knowledge concepts can be traced to Immanuel Kant’s separation of noumena, things in themselves, from phenomena, things as we know them, and to his contention that we can only know the phenomenal side of reality, the mirror rather than what it reflects.
+Phenomenalism takes this dichotomy seriously and argues that the perceptual wall that sustains the distinction between what is real and what is known must be impassable.
+If true, this would make a correspondence between mind and world impossible and would thrust all judgment into subjectivism or relativism.
+Such an obstacle would color all knowledge and make it uniquely our own, a view that postmodernism fully embraces.
+This outlook inhales all sorts of private percepts as personally valid knowledge, building an organic virtual circle whose coherence becomes the only means of judging one’s truths.
+Those intuitions that form inside the perceptual wall of each person’s mind might be expected to conform to her prior conceptions (see “Postmodernism Is Its Discontents”).
 Since this virtual circle embraces experience as the source of identity, it also regards the reasoning that issues such judgments as a personal creation, making the principle of non-contradiction a very weak truth test indeed.
 But it is the only one available to the postmodernist who must rely on it for warrant.
 In theory, this should not be too much of a problem, for the same creativity that produces each person’s virtual circle must compel her to exercise toleration for those who assemble reality by use of other experiences, so a vapid acceptance of disagreement seems baked into the postmodern outlook that has no means of warranting one construction of reality over another (see “Postmodernism’s Unsettling Disagreements”).
 All beliefs should be respected in this view.

 Now this enlightened openness might seem attractive until one of two outcomes ensues.
 First, the postmodern believer faces some conflict with someone who assembles reality differently.
 Since postmodernism views culture as determinative of identity, we should regard cultural disputes as merely subjective disagreements writ large and subject to the same quandary in the face of the inevitable dispute that must follow private experience interpreted by subjective intellect.
 This is a bad theory, for it both creates dispute and destroys any means of resolving it.
 Disagreement must end in domination or surrender.
 This inevitable but unfortunate conclusion has led postmodernism to fetishize both the use and the concealment of power as the only means of resolving conflict.
 Beginning with Schopenhauer and culminating with Nietzsche, we find a rich literature exploring this subject, one that the post-structuralists brought to a lustrous shine in their vociferous and interminable disputes over correspondence truths the possibility of which they theoretically denied.